 Intended to suit a variety of spaces, loveseats typically range in length from as short as 40.5 inches to as long as 72 inches.
 Depth usually ranges from 28 inches to 36 inches, with a height ranging from 33 inches to 40 inches.

-Loveseats must be constructed of high-quality materials for both the frame and the fabric to last a long time.
-A frame made of real wood that is secured with screws or nails will usually last longer than a plastic or metal frame.
-A kiln-dried wood frame that is corner-blocked and double-doweled can last up to 10 years.
+Loveseats must be constructed of high-quality materials for the frame to last a long time.
+A frame made of real wood that is secured with screws or nails will usually last for a long time.
+For example, a kiln-dried wood frame that is corner-blocked and double-doweled can last up to 10 years.

-The comfort level of a loveseat is dependent not only on the outer fabric but also on the inner construction, namely the springs and the cushion filling.
+A comfortable loveseat depends not only on the outer fabric but also on the inner construction, namely the springs and the cushion filling.
 To determine the quality of the springs, remove the cushions and press down on them through the upholstery.
 Make sure they’re close together and evenly spaced so they provide solid support without too much give—while still remaining comfortable.